tongalumina/bioc4010/README.md

     + Click 'OK' to close the '4010Lab - Settings'.
 - Select the `4010Lab` icon on the desktop, double click the icon to launch the Linux VM, or you can launch the VM from `Oracle VM Virtual Manager`.
+The actual number of icons in the desktop interface may be slightly different since new software may be added for other courses.
+But you should see a blue `4010LAB` icon.
 ![Windows Desktop Screenshot](./resources/screen.png)
   You should be automatically logged into the Linux VM under the `science` account.
-The instructor or the TA will provide you the password if needed.
+The instructor or the GA/TA will provide you the password if needed.

-- One final update to install the Guest Additions in the Linux VM — you only need to do this one:
+- One final update to install the Guest Additions in the Linux VM — you only need to do this once:
   * Download the [Guest Additions iso](http://download.virtualbox.org/virtualbox/6.1.32/VBoxGuestAdditions_6.1.32.iso) from http://download.virtualbox.org/virtualbox/6.1.32/ and save to `Downloads` folder of the host computer.